felipeminuzzi/ensemble-wave-prediction/reports/README.md

 the five different neural networks are applied and an ensemble of the results is developed.

 - v8: first simulation, for testing the code, only buoy location of Santos, 6 days of predictiion.
 - full_v0: simulations with 3 hidden layers, predictions of 16 days.
+- full_v1: same as before, predictions of  12 days.